 Embark in LongyearbyenArrive in Longyearbyen, the administrative capital of the Spitsbergen archipelago of which West Spitsbergen is the largest island.
-Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting, while in the surrounding area of Longyearbyen.
+Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting.
 In the early evening the ship sails out of Isfjorden.

-Raudfjord or LiefdefjordVisit Raudfjord or Liefdefjord on the north coast of West Spitsbergen, beautiful fjords dominated by spectacular glaciers and favored by Ringed and Bearded Seal and where Polar Bear are often spotted.
-In the evening the ship sails by the island of Moffen where a big herd of Walrus can be found.
+Raudfjord or LiefdefjordVisit Raudfjord or Liefdefjord on the north coast of West Spitsbergen, beautiful fjords dominated by spectacular glaciers and favored by Ringed and Bearded seals and where Polar bears are often spotted.
+In the evening the ship sails by the island of Moffen where a big herd of walrus can be found.

-Retracing Westward RouteRetracing your route westwards; venture through and along the pack ice, keeping watch for Polar Bear and the elusive Greenland Whale (Bowhead).
-About 40 nautical miles west of Spitsbergen we sail along the edge of the continental shelf, where Fin Whale forage in summer in the upwellings along the Spitsbergen banks.
-At the mouth of the Kongsfjord you have also good chances to see Minke Whale.
+Retracing Westward RouteRetracing your route westwards, venture through and along the pack ice, keeping watch for Polar bear and the elusive Greenland whale (Bowhead).
+About 40 nautical miles west of Spitsbergen we sail along the edge of the continental shelf, where Fin whales forage in summer in the upwellings along the Spitsbergen banks.
+At the mouth of the Kongsfjord you also have good chances to see Minke whales.

 Prins Karls ForlandLand at the northern tip of Prins Karls Forland near Fuglehuken.
-Seabirds nest on the cliffs, and along the coast you can see Harbour Seal, the only population found in Spitsbergen.
-Here you can also observe the remains of the Polar Bear hunting era, with demolished set guns and bear traps.
-At the opposite site of Forlandsundet at Sarstangen is a haul out place for Walrus.
+Seabirds nest on the cliffs, and along the coast you can see Harbour seals, the only population found in Spitsbergen.
+Here you can also observe the remains of the Polar bear hunting era, with demolished set guns and bear traps.
+At the opposite site of Forlandsundet at Sarstangen is a haul out place for walrus.
 Alternatively, sail into St. Johns Fjord or south to the mouth of Isfjorden and land at Alkhornet.
-Seabirds nest on its cliffs and Arctic Fox search the cliff base for fallen eggs and chicks, while Spitsbergen Reindeer graze the relatively luxuriant vegetation.
+Seabirds nest on its cliffs and Arctic fox search the cliff base for fallen eggs and chicks, while Spitsbergen reindeer graze the relatively luxuriant vegetation.
 At nighttime the ship arrives in Longyearbyen.

 Disembark in LongyearbyenReturn to Longyearbyen and disembark for the transfer to the airport and the flight to Oslo and home.